All Episodes

 The police took him home, and that's when his mother was arrested and charged with child neglect.

-Nicole Ganey says she was shocked.
+Nicole Gainey says she was shocked.

 My own bondsman said my parents would have been in jail every day.

-My own bondsman.
+My own bondsman?

 In Port St. Lucie, you're known by your bail bondsman.

-She paid nearly $4,000 to bound out.
+Anyway, she paid nearly $4,000 to bound out or bond out.

 The officer wrote in the report that Dominic was unsupervised at the park and that numerous sex offenders reside in the vicinity.

-He just basically kept going over that there's pedophiles, this and that, and basically the park Wasn't safe and he shouldn't be there alone, said Nicole Gainey.
+He just basically kept going over that there's pedophiles, this and that, and basically the park wasn't safe and he shouldn't be there alone, said Nicole Gainey.

 But she thinks that her son is mature enough to go to the park alone during the day.